11 August 2023

 Prerequisites

-- Knowledge of basic statistical concepts, including the principles of linear and binary logistic regression
+- Knowledge of basic statistical concepts and their formal background, including the principles of linear and binary logistic regression

 - Basic understanding of designing quantitative studies